+3. Crafty Toilet Roll Owls

 Empty toilet roll tubes make great owls, and a simple craft idea that kids will love.
 Simple push two edges together at one end to make the ears and then grab a pen and start colouring, or some coloured paper and start cutting and sticking.
 You can even hang them up afterward with some string.

 4. Plastic Bottle Bowling

-If you happen to have a couple of plastic bottles in your recycling (I like a bit of sparkling water now and again – a guilty pleasure – so often have a plastic bottle kicking about in the recycling bin) then collect them up to make your own bowling set.
+If you happen to have a couple of plastic bottles in your recycling (I like a bit of sparkling water now and again – a guilty pleasure – so often have a plastic bottle kicking about in the recycling bin) then collect them up to make your own recycled bowling set.
 Kids can decorate the outside however they like (although a fun way is to squirt a bit of paint inside, screw the lid on tight and then get your kids to shake it until the inside is completely coated) and when they’re done, line them up and use a light ball as your bowl.
 Striiiiiike!

 5. Crafty Bottle Cap Memory Game

 You’ll need quite a collection of identical bottle caps for this game.
 Inside each one stick a bit of paper with a number on, or a small picture (as long as you have a duplicate).
 Use each number/image twice and then lay them out neatly.
 You turn over two each go, and the aim of the game is to pick two of the same.
 When you’ve picked a pair, take them out of the game and keep on going.
 The person with the most pairs at the end wins.